telerik/xaml-docs/controls/radgridview/export/how-to/warning-message-excel.md

 __SOLUTION__

-You can [ export to ExcelML format]({%slug gridview-export%}) with XML extension.
+You can use the [ExportToXlsx]({%slug gridview-export-xlsx%}) method.
 In such case you will avoid the warning.